Vid Morpurgo

 Vid Morpurgo (1838–1911) was a Dalmatian industrialist, publisher, politician and member of a notable Split family Morpurgo.

 Early years and family

-Morpurgo was born on 7 May 1838 in Split, Croatia to a well-known Jewish family of David-Elija and Anetta (née Gentili) Morpurgo.
+Morpurgo was born on 7 May 1838 in Split, Dalmatia to a well-known Jewish family of David-Elija and Anetta (née Gentili) Morpurgo.
 His great-great-grandfather David-Vita moved to Split in 1774 from Maribor (Ger.: Marburg), Slovenia.
 He chose his surname Morpurgo from the Italian version of the German Marburger (i.e. someone from Marburg).
 From 1846 to 1849 Morpurgo attended and finished elementary school in Split.
 Later he attended the Royal grammar school in Split from which he graduated in 1856.